Somnath temple: Reconstruction during 1950–1951

+21st century

+As of 2024, the pilgrim corridor is under planning.
+As a part of land requirement, the encroachments were removed and land was reclaimed in 2024.
+Further land acquisitions were also planned.

-Temple architecture
+Temple Architecture

 Pre-11th century temple

 The floor plan and ruins of a pre-1000 CE temple were unearthed during the archaeological excavations led by B.K.
 Thapar.
 Most of the temple is lost, but the remains of the foundation, the lower structure as well as pieces of the temple ruins suggest an "exquisitely carved, rich" temple.
 According to Dhaky – a scholar of Indian temple architecture, this is the earliest known version of the Somnath temple.
 It was, what historic Sanskrit vastu sastra texts call the tri-anga sandhara prasada.
 Its garbhagriha (sanctum) was connected to a mukhamandapa (entrance hall) and gudhamandapa.

 The temple opened to the east.
 The stylobate of this destroyed temple had two parts: the 3 feet high pitha-socle and the vedibandha-podium.
 The pitha had a tall bhitta, joined to the jadyakumbha, ornamented with what Dhaky calls "crisp and charming foliage pattern".
 The kumbha of the Vedibandha had a Surasenaka with a niche that contained the figure of Lakulisa – this evidence affirms that the lost temple was a Shiva temple.

 The excavations yielded pieces of one at the western end, which suggests that the kumbhas were aligned to the entire wall.
 Above the kalaga moulding was an antarapatta, states Dhaky, but no information is available to determine its design or ornamentation.
 The surviving fragment of the kapotapali that was discovered suggests that at "intervals, it was decorated with contra-posed half thakaras, with large, elegant, and carefully shaped gagarakas in suspension graced the lower edge of the kapotapali", states Dhaky.
 The garbhagriha had a vedibandha, possibly with a two-layered jangha with images on the main face showing the influence of the late Maha-Maru style.
 Another fragment found had a "beautifully moulded rounded pillarette and a ribbed khuraccadya-awning topped the khattaka".

 The mukhachatuski, states Dhaky, likely broke and fell immediately after the destructive hit by Mahmud's troops.
 These fragments suffered no further erosion or damage one would normally expect, likely because it was left in the foundation pit of the new Somnath temple that was rebuilt quickly after Mahmud left.
 The "quality of craftsmanship" in these fragments is "indeed high", the carvings of the lost temple were "rich and exquisite", states Dhaky.
-Further, a few pieces have an inscription fragment in the 10th-century characters – which suggests that this part of the temple or the entire temple was built in the 10th-century.
+Further, a few pieces have an inscription fragment in the 10th-century characters – which suggests that this part of the temple or the entire temple was built in the 10th century.